SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayAccount.md

----
-layout: glossary
-title: New-VSApiGatewayAccount
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayAccount

 ## SYNOPSIS
-Adds an AWS::ApiGateway::Account resource to the template
+Adds an AWS::ApiGateway::Account resource to the template.
+The AWS::ApiGateway::Account resource specifies the IAM role that Amazon API Gateway uses to write API logs to Amazon CloudWatch Logs.

 ## SYNTAX